levuthuynga/Excel-Projects/Customer Personality/README.md

 ## IV.
 Analyze
 ### 1. Assumptions:
-Find relationships between customers's age, education, family and their behaviours:
+Find relationships between customers's age, education, family and their behaviors:
-- Combine all product values to calculate total spend column.
+- Combine all product values to calculate the total spend column.
 - Assign new values to category features: education, marital_status and income.
 - Combine kidhome, teenhome and marital_status to calculate family size.
-- Combine NumWebPurchases, NumCatalogPurchases, NumStorePurchases columns to calculate total purchase column.
+- Combine NumWebPurchases, NumCatalogPurchases, NumStorePurchases columns to calculate the total purchase column.
 - Create Pivot Tables to find relationships.

 ### 2. Findings